cookiesncream716/helloWorld2/README.md

 # helloWorld2
 Creating a plugin is easy!
-This tutorial will show you how to build a basic Hello World [Tixit](https://tixit.me/) plugin in 5 stages, each building on the previous stage.
+This tutorial will show you how to build a basic Hello World [Tixit](https://tixit.me/) plugin in 6 stages, each building on the previous stage.

 ## Build Stages
 * [Stage 1](#stage-1---setup-environment-to-test-your-plugin-and-display-hello-world) - Setup the environment to test your plugin and display "Hello World"
 * [Stage 2](#stage-2---style-the-plugin) - Style the plugin
 * [Stage 3](#stage-3---display-hello-world-after-the-button-is-clicked) - Display “Hello World” after the button is clicked
 * [Stage 4](#stage-4---add-text-that-tells-how-many-times-the-button-has-been-clicked-and-save-that-number-to-the-ticket) - Add text that tells how many times the button has been clicked and save that number to the ticket.
 * [Stage 5](#stage-5---add-the-ability-to-recognize-a-change-in-the-count-from-an-external-source-and-update-the-text-appropriately) - Add the ability to recognize a change in the count from an external source
+* [Stage 6](#stage-6---add-a-module-and-bundle-it-all-together) - Add a module and bundle it all together

 ### Stage 1 - Setup environment to test your plugin and display "Hello World"